 - 1. Build your dispenser.
-Figures 3 through 5 show several different views of the device.
+Figures 2 through 4 show several different views of the device.
 You can choose to make your dispenser using craft supplies or 3D-printed parts if you have access to a 3D printer.
-Your assembly procedure may vary depending on the materials you use. - a.
+Your assembly procedure may vary depending on the materials you use.
+Please note that this dispenser is meant for demonstration purposes or to be placed on a counter or shelf where your pet cannot reach it.
+Even if you add a lid to the dispenser, many pets may chew through it to get to the treats.
+You would need to build a much sturdier dispenser using stronger materials (like hard plastic) if you want to leave your dispenser on the floor. - a.
 Cut a hole in a piece of cardboard so the top of the servo motor fits through. - b.
 Glue the servo to the bottom of the cardboard, so the top sticks through the hole. - c.
 Build legs to support the four corners of the cardboard. - d.
 Place a circular wall on top of the cardboard, centered around the servo.
 A cardboard tube from the inside of a roll of duct or masking tape works well. - e.
 Make dispenser compartments by gluing popsicle sticks together.
+Use a protractor if you want to measure exact angles.
 You will need to decide how many compartments you want, which in turn will determine how far the servo should rotate. - f.
 Attach the servo horn to the motor (do not use a screw, just push it on) and carefully glue the popsicle sticks to the servo horn.
 Be careful not to use too much glue, you may need to pull the servo horn off later to make adjustments. - g.
 Cut a pie-shaped wedge in the cardboard, the same size and shape as one of the dispenser slots. - h.
-Build a ramp under the hole so the pills will slide down into a tray.
+Build a ramp under the hole so the treats will slide down into a tray (omit the tray if you want the treats to fall off a counter or shelf onto the floor).

-Figure 3.
+Figure 2.
 Top view of the mechanism.